georchestra/mapstore2-georchestra/docs/source/developer/index.rst

  * properly change the configuration files, in particular to set the database and LDAP repository connection settings

-If you don't have a local database and LDAP repository properly configured for GeOrchestra you can use remote ones.
+If you don't have a local database and LDAP repository properly configured for geOrchestra you can use remote ones.
 Remember: to use a local backend both a PostgreSQL database and LDAP repository needs to be available and properly populated.

 Developing the frontend